Yooval/SchoolSync/README.md

 ## Overview

-**SchoolSync** is an Events Management REST API application.
-Designed to coordinate and track school-related events, allowing teachers and students to create, join, and follow events.
+**SchoolSync** is a REST API Application for managing school events, making it easy to organize and track activities.
+Teachers can create events, and all users, including students, can join and participate.
 It supports full CRUD (Create, Read, Update, Delete) operations for managing users, events, courses, and subjects.

 ### Key Features

-- **Event Management**: Both teachers and regular users can create events, such as classes or group activities.
-Users can respond to any event by choosing **Accept**, **Maybe**, or **Reject**, allowing all participants to stay updated on attendance and event organizers.
+- **Event Management**: Only users can create Events, anyone respond to any event by choosing **Accept**, **Maybe**, or **Reject**, allowing all participants to stay updated on attendance and event organizers.
 - **Subjects and Courses**: Each subject can have multiple courses.
 Teachers must teach at least one subject.
 - **Organizer and Attendance Tracking**: Each event display the organizer and tracks users responses, providing a clear view of attendance.
 - **Security**: The app uses JWT(Json Web Tokens) for authentication and authorization.